 Top left hand – this was a picture of a business class seat.
-I was adamant that I wanted to travel and when I traveled, I wanted to fly business class.
+I was adamant that I wanted to travel, and when I travelled, I wanted to fly business class.

-Top right hand – I was trading online at the time, so I wanted this to represent my success.
+Top right hand – I was trading online then, so I wanted this to represent my success.
 But really, I just wanted to run an online business from home.

 Bottom left hand – this is the view from my aunties balcony in Italy.
 I wanted to live there for a few months.
 This was always a dream of mine.